dashingsoft/pyarmor/docs/questions.rst

 If obfuscate scripts by command `pyarmor obfuscate`, :ref:`Global Capsule` is used implicitly.
-If obfuscate scripts by command `pyarmor build`, the project capsule in the project path is used.
+If obfuscate scripts by command `pyarmor build`, the project capsule is used.

 When generating new licenses for obfuscated scripts, if run command `pyarmor licenses` in project path, the project capsule is used